compound-finance/quark/README.md

 You can still `forge build` and `forge test` from the root directory and expect things to work normally.
 However, sub-projects can also be developed, built, and tested independently.
 These sub-projects are:

 - src/codejar
-- src/legend-scripts (NOTE that this project will likely be removed into a standalone repo at some point)
 - src/quark-core
 - src/quark-core-scripts
 - src/quark-factory